karshrao/VIView/README.txt

 * Plots at the load location will plot the difference in voltage across the load and the corresponding current

-* Depending on the input the model will take a bit of time -- please be patient!
+* Depending on the input the model will take a bit of time (on the order of minutes) -- please be patient!
 If it takes too long (i.e. gets stuck at 2 or 3/5 in the progress bar), please do control + C to end the processing, re-open VIView and please simplify the inputs.
 There may be too many points, the max time too long, wires too long, etc.

 * On the same vein, spark gap inputs WILL take a while so changing the max time input to have a reasonable computational time is necessary (800 ns --> 200 ns)